 Do you know how a solenoid valve works?

 On the surface, I think we all understand how a solenoid valve works.
-The Coil energizes creating an electromagnet.
-That temporary magnetism lifts an iron plunger within the valve itself allowing refrigerant to flow.
+The coil energizes, creating an electromagnet.
+That temporary magnetism lifts an iron plunger within the valve allowing refrigerant to flow.

-The simplest type of solenoid valves are direct acting solenoid valves.
-These are exactly what is described above.
+The simplest type of solenoid valve is the direct-acting solenoid valve.
+These valves precisely match the description above.
 The iron plunger directly controls the flow of refrigerant through the valve.
-Every single solenoid valve you see incorporates a direct acting valve, but there is more than what meets the eye.
+Every single solenoid valve you see incorporates a direct-acting valve, but there is more than what meets the eye.

-Direct acting solenoid valves have an inherent limitation.
+Direct-acting solenoid valves have an inherent limitation.
 If the force created by the fluid flowing through the valve that is acting on the iron plunger is enough to lift that plunger, then it isn't going to close regardless of what the electromagnetic coil tries to tell it to do.
-What this means is that direct acting solenoid valves are limited in size, and that size is pretty small.
+That means that direct-acting solenoid valves are limited in size, and that size is pretty small.

 So, how can we control the fluid flow in larger lines with solenoid valves?